wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

 *   (1) A postal operator that intends to cease to carry on business as a postal operator must notify the Secretary of that intention at least 1 month before ceasing to carry on that business.

-    (2) Every person commits an offence and is liable to a fine of not more than $1,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine of not more than $1,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1).

+    Section 46(2): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 47 Obligations on postal operator ceasing business